 The Trust is committed to taking meaningful and ambitious action immediately to drive a significant reduction in its impact on the environment for the long term.
 The Trust will be transparent about its progress, take responsibility for its actions and seek to demonstrate leadership in this field.

-A major refurbishment of the bridges was completed in December 2021.
-The carbon footprint of the project has been calculated and the Trust has committed to planting over 7,500 trees in Kent and Medway to offset the carbon impacts of the major investment in the bridge infrastructure.
-It is planned that the trees will be planted by the end of 2022 at the latest.
-Around 10% of these trees will be made available to schools, charities and public spaces in Rochester and Strood.
+A major refurbishment of the bridges was completed in December 2020.
+The carbon footprint of the project was calculated and the Trust is planting 8,000 in a new woodland plantation in Kent to offset the carbon impacts of this major investment in the bridge infrastructure.
+In addition, a number of street trees are being planted in Rochester.
+Together these new trees will make the bridge refurbishment Carbon Neutral over the lifetime of the trees.

 In addition, the Trust is committed to offsetting the net embodied carbon in projects such as the refurbishment of the Bridge Chapel and Chamber and the construction impacts of development on its land.